Longwater1234/WedemyClient/README.md

 (Frontend Repo).
 Clone of Udemy, PWA (progressive web app) built using Vue 3, Vite, Typescript, Pinia, and Element Plus.
 At checkout, payments are securely handled by **Braintree Payments** (owned by PayPal), which also supports cards, Apple Pay, GooglePay, Venmo and many other methods.
 This project implements Credit-Card and PayPal Checkout only.
 This is the Student-facing web app -- does NOT include Instructor or Admin panel.
+Users may log in with either email/password or with Google.

 ### Disclaimer ⚠